Policy Details | |||

 Where an employer refers groups of students, special fees may apply.

-There will be no additional fees for essential awarding body registrations or first attempt examination fees for Further Education students under 19 years of age.
+For students under 19 years old, there will be no additional fees for essential awarding body registrations or first attempt exam fees.

-The College reserves the right to charge students for examination resits.
+The College reserves the right to charge students for additional examination resits.

 Where late entries are accepted, the additional fees are to be paid by the student.